Five Ways To Find The Fastest Route Around Multiple Stops

 But what if you have more than 10 stops to visit?
 Google Maps can’t help you.

 There are some hacks (you can find them in our post about how to optimize routes with Google Maps), but they’re hard work.
-The route I found in the picture above was much better than the first version, and it’s ok — but it’s probably not the fastest route possible.
-And with every new stop added to the list, the task gets more difficult.
-By the time you get to around 20 stops, you’re at risk of spending more time fiddling with stop order than you might save with a more efficient route.
+And every time you add a stop, the task gets more difficult.
+By the time you get to around 20 stops, you'll spend more time fiddling with stop order than you might save with a more efficient route.

 2. Apple Maps